Film on Roger Ailes looks at creator of 'outrage factory'

 NEW YORK (AP) — Roger Ailes might not always have been a household name during his time at Fox News, but many media commentators believe he changed the TV landscape forever.
 As the architect of the conservative cable news channel, Ailes created a beacon for what he deemed as an underserved news market.

-Now the world that Ailes created is the subject of a new documentary, "Divide and Conquer: The Roger Ailes Story."
+Now the world that Ailes created is the subject of a new documentary, "Divide and Conquer: The Story of Roger Ailes."
 Directed by Alexis Bloom, the film deconstructs the rise and fall of the late head of Fox News Channel.
 It opens in theaters on Dec.
-6, as well as VOD, Apple iTunes, and Amazon streaming services.
+7, as well as VOD, Apple iTunes, and Amazon streaming services.

 "To be honest with you most of the time that I told people I was working on a film about Roger Ailes, people didn't know who he was.
 I think people in media really knew who he was, because he made such a big impact," Bloom said.